bogdankolendovskyy/esp-eth-drivers/lan867x/README.md

 ## Overview

 The LAN8670/1/2 is a high-performance 10BASE-T1S single-pair Ethernet PHY transceiver for 10 Mbit/s half-duplex networking over a single pair of conductors.
-Utilizing standard Ethernet technology in sensor/actuator networks reduces application costs by eliminating gateways necessary with legacy networking technologies.
-More information about the chip can found in the product [datasheets](https://ww1.microchip.com/downloads/aemDocuments/documents/AIS/ProductDocuments/DataSheets/LAN8670-1-2-Data-Sheet-60001573.pdf).
+More information about the chip can found on the product page: [LAN8670](https://www.microchip.com/en-us/product/lan8670), [LAN8671](https://www.microchip.com/en-us/product/lan8671).

 ## ESP-IDF Usage